 lesson period to tell jokes.
 They seek gratification of various kinds in

-exchange with marks.
+exchange of grades.
 They don’t read, research or undergo routine training and

 retraining in teaching skills.
 These failures of teachers reflect conspicuously

-on the quality of graduates they produced.
+on the quality of graduates they produce.
 There was a pitiable case where a

 graduate of a university in Nigeria was not able to fill her form in an NYSC

 camp.
-It has been observed overtime that the generation taught by colonial
+By all criteria, the generation taught by colonial

-masters were far better than what is obtainable now.
+masters are far better than what is obtainable now.

 5.